 Plates in the Middle Ages were generally made of pewter.
 As tomatoes are acidic it would cause the lead to leach out of the plate.
 Consequently, tomatoes were considered poisonous for 400 years.

 Shortly after discovering King Tut's tomb, Lord Canarvon, the financier of the expedition died.
 A pet canary on site was killed the day the tomb was opened by a cobra (which symbolizes Egyptian royalty).
-Numerous laborers also died during the excavation prompting many superstitious beliefs.
+Numerous labourers also died during the excavation prompting many superstitious beliefs.
 However, tombs have been found to have high levels of ammonia and toxic bacteria.
 This picture is a reconstruction of King Tut's face using a CAT scan of his mummy (see National Geographic).

 The ancient Egyptians were the first people to recycle by reusing papyrus.